HashEuclid/devTinder-web/README.md

 - Login and see if your data is coming properly in the store
 - NavBar should update as soon as user login
 - Refactor the code to add constants file + create a components folder
+- You should not be able to access other routes without login
+- If token is not present, redirect user to login page
+- Logout
+- Profile Page
+-

 ## Component design